CAMB-DSbD/tee-morello-performance-experiments/README.md

 $ clang-morello -march=morello+c64 -mabi=purecap -o helloworld helloworld.c
 ```

-- The `-march=morello+c64` parameter defines the 64-bit Morello architecture.
+- The `-march=morello+c64` parameter defines the 64-bit
+  Morello architecture.
-- The `-mabi=purecap` flag sets the Application Binary Interface (ABI)
+- The `-mabi=purecap` flag targets the Application Binary
-for the secure environment, representing all memory references and
+  Interface (ABI).
+With this ABI,  all memory references and
-pointers as capabilities.
+  pointers are implemented as capabilities.

-To execute the `helloworld` program in a library-based compartment, the programmer can type:
+To execute the `helloworld` program within a library-based
+compartment, the programmer can type:

 ```bash
 $ proccontrol -m cheric18n -s enable helloworld
 ```

-The binary is executed with library compartmentalisation enabled using `proccontrol`.
+The binary is executed within a libraryi-based compartment
+that is enabled by the `proccontrol` command.

-We use the example shown above in subsequent sections to compile and execute the programs used in the evaluation.
+We follow example shown above in subsequent sections
+in the compilation and execute=ing of the programs used
+in the evaluation.

 ### 2.2.2  Compilation for purecap purecap-benchmark ABI

+The compilation and execution with purecap-benchamark ABI are
+similar to the compilation and execution with purecap ABI,
+execept for the use of the -mabi=puerecap-benchmark.

 ```bash
 $ clang-morello -march=morello+c64 -mabi=purecap-benchmark -o helloworld helloworld.c